-Revenue is recognised at a point in time when the steam has been supplied to the customer and the customer has used it.
+Revenue is recognised at a point in time when the steam has been supplied and utilised by the customer.
 The consumption of steam is measured by meters installed.

 (c) Waste treatment

 Revenue is recognised at a point in time when the chemical waste has been treated.